Napoleon Dynamite

-Napoleon Dynamite is a 2004 American comedy film produced by Jeremy Coon, Chris Wyatt and Sean Covel, written by Jared and Jerusha Hess and directed by Jared Hess.
+Napoleon Dynamite is a 2004 American independent coming-of-age comedy film produced by Jeremy Coon, Chris Wyatt and Sean Covel, written by Jared and Jerusha Hess and directed by Jared Hess.
 The film stars Jon Heder in the role of the titular character, a nerdy high-school student who deals with several dilemmas: befriending an immigrant who wants to be class president, awkwardly pursuing a romance with a fellow student, and living with his quirky family.

-The film was Hess's first full-length movie and is partially adapted from his earlier short film, Peluca (2002).
-Napoleon Dynamite was acquired at the Sundance Film Festival by Fox Searchlight Pictures, who partnered up with MTV Films and Paramount Pictures for the release.
-Filming was done at Preston High School, and in different areas in Franklin County, Idaho, in the summer of 2003.
+The film was Hess' first full-length movie and is partially adapted from his earlier short film, Peluca (2002).
+Napoleon Dynamite was acquired at the Sundance Film Festival by Fox Searchlight Pictures, which partnered with Paramount Pictures and MTV Films for the release.
+It was filmed at Preston High School and different areas in Franklin County, Idaho, in the summer of 2003.
 It debuted at the Sundance Film Festival in January 2004.
 Most of the situations in the movie are loosely based on the life of Jared Hess.
-The film's total worldwide gross revenue was $46,122,713.
-The film has since developed a cult following and was voted at number 14 on Bravo's 100 funniest movies.
+The film's total worldwide gross revenue was $46.1 million.
+The film has since developed a cult following and was voted number 14 on Bravo's 100 funniest movies.

 Plot

-Napoleon Dynamite is a socially awkward 16-year-old from Preston, Idaho, who lives with his grandmother, Carlinda Dynamite, and his older brother, Kipland Ronald "Kip" Dynamite.
-Napoleon daydreams his way through school, reluctantly dealing with various bullies who torment him.
+Socially awkward 16-year-old Napoleon Dynamite lives in Preston, Idaho, with his grandmother, Carlinda, and his technology-addicted older brother, Kip.
+Napoleon's school days are spent doodling mythical creatures, dealing with bullies, and playing tetherball by himself.

-Napoleon's grandmother is injured in a quad-bike accident and asks their Uncle Rico to look after the boys while she recovers.
-Rico, a middle-aged and flirtatious former high-school athlete who lives in a conversion van, treats Napoleon like a child.
-He takes advantage of the visit to team up with Kip in a get-rich-quick scheme by selling items door-to-door.
-Kip wants money to pay for his internet girlfriend, LaFawnduh, to travel from Detroit to see him while Rico believes riches will help him get over his failed dreams of NFL stardom and the recent breakup with his girlfriend.
+Carlinda is injured in a quad bike accident and asks Napoleon and Kip's Uncle Rico to look after the boys while she recovers.
+Flirtatious, middle-aged Rico arrives in the camper van he lives in, and teams up with Kip to sell items door-to-door in a get-rich-quick scheme.
+Kip wants to pay for his internet girlfriend, LaFawnduh, to visit from Detroit.
+Former high-school athlete Rico dwells on his past and dreams of going back in time.
+He believes wealth will help him get over his breakup with his girlfriend and failed dreams of NFL stardom.

-Napoleon becomes friends with two students at his school: Deb, a shy girl who runs various small businesses to raise money for college, and Pedro, a bold yet calm transfer student from Juarez, Mexico.
-Preparations begin for the high school dance.
-Pedro asks Summer Wheatley, a popular and snobby girl, to be his dance partner, but is rebuffed.
-He then asks Deb, who gladly accepts.
-Pedro encourages an upset Napoleon to find a date for himself, and he picks a popular classmate, Trisha, from the school yearbook.
-As a gift, he draws an unintentionally bad picture of her and delivers it to Trisha's mother, who is one of Rico's customers.
-Rico tells embarrassing stories about Napoleon to evoke sympathy from Trisha's mother, who buys his wares and forces Trisha to reluctantly accept Napoleon's invitation.
-Trisha goes to the dance with Napoleon but soon abandons him, causing Pedro to let Deb dance with Napoleon.
+Napoleon becomes friends with Deb, a shy girl who sells headshots and knick-knacks to raise money for college, and Pedro, a bold transfer student from Juárez, Mexico.
+Pedro is rebuffed when he asks the popular and snobby Summer Wheatly to accompany him to the high school dance; Deb gladly accepts.
+Pedro encourages Napoleon to find a date and he picks popular classmate Trisha.
+As a gift, he draws an (unintentionally bad) picture of her and delivers it to Trisha's mother, one of Rico's customers.
+Rico tells Trisha's mother embarrassing stories about Napoleon to evoke sympathy.
+She buys his wares and forces Trisha to accept Napoleon's invitation.
+Trisha goes to the dance with Napoleon but abandons him to hang out with Summer.
+Pedro allows Napoleon to dance with Deb.